prashantgohel321/Active-Directory-and-Linux-Security-Lab/DBA/System Catalogs/01_01 Practical.md

 ## What are system catalogs?

-- System catalogs are PostgreSQL’s own internal tables where it remembers everything about itself —
+- System catalogs are PGSQL's own internal tables where it remembers everything about itself —
   - what tables exist,
   - who owns them,
   - which columns they have,